LucoLab/RNASEQ/README.md

 - Alignment with STAR to generate bigWigs for visualisation
 - Transcript Quantification with SALMON
 - Differential Expression with DESEQ2
-- Splicing Analysis with Whippet
+- Splicing Analysis with WHIPPET
-- Splicing Analysis with Rmats
+- Splicing Analysis with RMATS
-- Merge and Filters
+- Custom filters, formats ...

 You end with bed files describing exons more splice In or splice Out between two conditions.

 Each step can be launched separately if you need to.

+## Init file

+First of all, you need to change init.json inside config directory to set up correctly path and files.

+You will need to download some files from Gencode, create a genome Index with STAR, and create some custom files for which scripts are provided to generate them before using the main pipeline.

+TODO : List all the command.

+gencode.v25.exons.non-redundant.csv

 ## Listing of projects to analyse